There are four plans or graduate concentrations in the English Department:

 MA/MLIS Coordinated Degree Program

-In cooperation with the School of Information Studies, the Department of English offers the Master of Arts/Master of Library Information Science (MA/MLIS) coordinated degree program to prepare students for positions as humanities librarians.
+In cooperation with the College of Community Engagement & Professions, the Department of English offers the Master of Arts/Master of Library Information Science (MA/MLIS) coordinated degree program to prepare students for positions as humanities librarians.
 Students enrolled in this program concurrently pursue an MA degree in English and an MLIS degree.
-Admission to the MA/MLIS degree is contingent upon acceptance to graduate studies by the Department of English and the School of Information Studies.
+Admission to the MA/MLIS degree is contingent upon acceptance to graduate studies by the Department of English and the College of Community Engagement & Professions.
 Therefore, students must apply for the MA/MLIS in both English and SOIS through Panthera.
 Prerequisite to the award of either degree in this program is the simultaneous award of its counterpart degree.

 Students interested in the MA/MLIS program are required to choose one of four graduate plans in the Department of English graduate studies program.
 Those plans are: